michalpieczonka/OptimaXMLImporter/README.md

-# Computational-Geometry-Helper
+# Optima XML documents Importer
-An Application which was a project for one of the subjects realized during the studies - computational geometry.
+An application the purpose of which was/is to facilitate the cooperation of the accounting department of medium companies with the Comarch ERP Optima system.

 ## Table of contents
 * [General info](#general-info)